-Response from Thorpe Hamlet ward councillors:
+The following is a response from Thorpe Hamlet ward councillors

-Our view is informed by our role as ward councillors, with the emphasis on local knowledge, impacts and feedback, rather than technical specialists.
+Our view is formed through our role as ward councillors, with the emphasis on local knowledge, impacts and feedback, rather than technical specialists.

-Residents concerns are not on the principle of development but the scale, and the impacts of the infrastructure on surrounding areas, notably schools, surgeries and traffic.
+Residents' concerns are not on the principle of development but the scale, and the impacts of the infrastructure on surrounding areas, notably schools, surgeries and traffic.